mlbyarafat/semantic_search_lighting_store_client_ready/README.md

 # 💡 Lighting Store — Semantic Search Demo

-This project is a **semantic product search web app** for Saas Instrument Oy.
+This project is a **client-ready semantic product search web app** for a lighting store.
 It demonstrates how customers can search products using **natural queries** (e.g., *"wooden lamp"*, *"brass chandelier"*).

 ---